Faisal8781/StoreFrontBackend/README.md

   down:DROP TABLE orders_products;

+Before npm start you should type in the terimnal db-migrate up to create the tables in your dev enviorment

 ### 5. npm start in terimnal will start the server in development mode and you can use postman and in requirements.md file you can see all the endpoints you can use

 ### 6. "npm test" in terimnal will run test jasmine and this is the script: "set ENV=test && npx tsc && db-migrate --env test up && jasmine && db-migrate --env test reset" and it will run the data base in test mode by setting ENV=test after that will drop the table